Detecting Multimedia Generated by Large AI Models: A Survey: Introduction

 \IEEEPARstart{L}{arge} AI Models (LAIMs) are characterized by their exceptionally high parameter counts, often reaching billions, as highlighted in the work of \cite{zhao2023survey, lin2022large, qiu2023large}.
 These models typically include \textit{Diffusion Models} (DMs) and \textit{Large Language Models} (LLMs), both of which are trained on extensive datasets and require significant computational resources.
 A key distinction of LAIMs, especially DMs, from traditional AI models like Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs), lies in their scalability and generation quality.
 More specifically, LAIMs excel in tackling intricate tasks such as language comprehension, pattern recognition, and the generation of highly realistic multimedia content encompassing text, images, videos, and audio.
 Since 2020, as documented by \cite{lin2022large}, these models have attracted substantial interest due to their consistent improvements in performance and versatility across various domains, including natural language processing \cite{zhao2023survey}, computer vision \cite{li2023multimodal}, and health informatics \cite{qiu2023large}.

 Recent advances in LAIMs offer numerous benefits for humans in various aspects of life and work.
-Specifically, the benefits of LAIM-generated multimedia span a wide range of fields, from enhancing education and healthcare to boosting creativity, optimizing business processes, and improving accessibility.
-For example, \cite{malinka2023educational,susnjak2022chatgpt} show that LAIMs can serve as writing assistants for education and refine student essays.
-LAIMs can also generate high-quality diagnostic reports to support medical diagnosis and decision-making, as shown in \cite{zhao2023chatcad+,thawkar2023xraygpt}.
-Furthermore, LAIMs can help with marketing, sales, accounting, finance, and employee optimization~\cite{chui2022generative}.
-For individuals with disabilities, the text/image-to-speech, text-to-image capabilities of LAIMs offer significant support, as they can assist people with dyslexia, vision, or motor impairment by answering questions about images and providing real-time visual assistance for various tasks \cite{AI-disabilities-2023, glazko2023autoethnographic}.
+Specifically, the benefits of LAIM-generated multimedia span a wide range of fields, from enhancing education~\cite{malinka2023educational} and healthcare~\cite{zhao2023chatcad+} to boosting creativity, and optimizing business processes~\cite{chui2022generative}, and improving accessibility~\cite{AI-disabilities-2023}.
 These advances improve task efficiency and unlock new avenues for innovation and problem-solving.

 Meanwhile, multimedia generated by LAIMs also carries significant risks of misuse and societal upheaval, as discussed in \cite{saetra2023generative, napitupulu2023implication}.
 Specifically, these models can be employed to craft convincing fake news, deepfakes (highly realistic fake images, audios, and videos created using AI algorithms \cite{masood2023deepfakes}), and other forms of misinformation, thereby challenging the information accuracy and public trust \cite{bohacek2024making, tan2020detecting, shao2023detecting}.
 For instance, LAIM-generated multimedia can be weaponized for political propaganda or manipulative advertising, exploiting its ability to create persuasive and tailored content.
 There are also ethical dilemmas regarding the use of LAIMs to produce art or content that imitates human creativity, sparking debates over originality, intellectual property rights, and the intrinsic value of human artistic expression \cite{jiang2023ai}.
 Furthermore, LAIMs' ability to generate multimedia could potentially impact employment in creative fields, fueling concerns about the displacement of human workers in journalism, the arts, and entertainment.
 A notable example of this tension was the months-long strike in the summer of 2023, where writers and performers fought against major Hollywood studios \cite{bohacek2024making}.